ANZAC ships upgrade frigate systems upgrade (FSU)

 Contract: Designing and supplying the Combat Management System for each ANZAC Class Frigate along with the supply and integration of various sensors, missile system and a Combat System Trainer for the Devonport Naval Base in Auckland.
-The Combat Management System and many of the sensors are the same as those being provided for the current upgrade of the 12 Canadian Navy Halifax Class frigates has been undertaken by LMC and is now approaching completion.
+The Combat Management System and many of the sensors are the same as those being provided for the upgrade of the 12 Canadian Navy Halifax Class frigates which was undertaken by LMC.

 Tender process: An international open tender process in March-May 2013, followed by due diligence, a contract definition phase and best and final offer (BAFO) process.

 Contract change: A major contract change was awarded on 12 December 2017 for the undertaking of the installation phase.

 Contract: Providing the Sea Ceptor, active Common Anti-Air Modular Missile (Maritime) - CAMM(M) which will replace the current RIM7P NATO Seasparrow missile system.

 Contractor: Thales Australia Ltd

 Contract: Providing the Broadband Sonar Advanced Processing System (BSAPS) for the Spherion B hull-mounted sonar and the TUUM-6 multi-channel Digital Underwater Communication System (DUWCS).

 Progress: Installation of the underwater telephone and the upgrade to sonar has been completed successfully on both ships.

 Contract: Providing anti-ship missile defence soft kill subsystems, along with training and support, spares, support and test equipment, and full documentation.